TJ Ashford: Reception

 The character received mixed to positive reviews while Richmond has been praised for his portrayal.
 While Jamey Giddens of Daytime Confidential did not care for Meyer's TJ upon his introduction, he later said, "Since then, the character and actor have grown on me...
 Molly and TJ are one of the most refreshingly-realistic teen stories soaps has done in years."
 When it was announced that TJ would be recast, Giddens said he would miss Meyer in the role but suggested Tequan Richmond for the recast specifically.
 Giddens said casting Richmond, "who is well known to the black community", would be great exposure for the show in urban press, which could attract Richmond's young female fanbase as viewers.

-For the year of 2012, Richmond ranked at #4 on Daytime Confidential's list of the "Top 5 Soap Opera Newcomers" in soaps for, while Molly and TJ ranked at #10 on Daytime Confidential's list of the "Top 10 Soap Opera Couples".
+For the year of 2012, Richmond ranked at No. 4 on Daytime Confidential's list of the "Top 5 Soap Opera Newcomers" in soaps for, while Molly and TJ ranked at No. 10 on Daytime Confidential's list of the "Top 10 Soap Opera Couples".
 The couple continued General Hospital's tradition of "cute teen couples."

-In 2014 Richmond received a NAACP Image Award nomination for Outstanding Actor in a Daytime Drama Series.
+In 2014 Richmond received an NAACP Image Award nomination for Outstanding Actor in a Daytime Drama Series.
 In 2015, he was nominated for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series for his portrayal of TJ.
 While Richmond was not favored to win the award, Jenn Bishop of TV Source Magazine described him as "one of the most underappreciated young actors in the soap genre."
 Bishop praised Richmond for the consistency of his acting, and for not being "dull" when compared to some his fellow younger actors.
 "The emotional range and talent [he] displays in his reel is an excellent representation of the quality of work he put out all year.
 He’s able to easily navigate the anger and grief his character TJ feels in response to some shocking news.
 I won't be mad if he manages to be the upset in this category."